otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-github-workflow-and-js-basics-1.md

 - Do not trust **ChatGPT's** responses blindly.
 You must still use your judgement and may need to do additional research to determine if the response is correct
 - Acknowledge that you are using **ChatGPT**.
 In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

+## Getting Started

+Create a new file called `01-formative-assessment.js`.
+In `01-formative-assessment.js`, add the following:

+`console.log('Hello, World!')`

+Open a terminal & run the following command:

+`node 01-formative-assessment.js`

+If the output is **Hello, World!**, then you are ready to start coding.

 ## Task 1:

 Calculate the **sum** of the given **integers** and use **string interpolation** to display the expected output.